 If your larger pond or lake is suffering with an erosion problem, please do not hesitate to get in contact with DU Waterscapes and we will endeavour to provide the solutions to the erosion.

 The majority of aquatic plant species are very rampant growers, in some cases filling whole banks in the matter of a few months!!

 Excessive aquatic plant growth in a freshwater ecosystem can be a problem, completely smothering and blocking out any potential light penetrating to its depths.
 This can then lead to huge oxygen depletions within the water and eventually cause huge build ups of sediment.

-On many occasions, a management plan needs to be devised in order to continually control the plants and keep them from taking over but also make sure to have the least amount of impact on the adjacent wildlife.
+On many occasions, a management plan needs to be devised in order to continually control the aquatic plants.
+Correct management practises will keep them from taking over, but also make sure to have the least amount of impact on the adjacent wildlife.
 We can target specific species with hand pulling or cutting or even bring in a digger to remove the rhizomes therefore ensuring its keep the aquatic plants under control.